ondrej-kvasnovsky/grails-externalize-test-data/README.md

     user2.save(failOnError: true)
 ```

-We shall call in order to run Grails application
+We need to add a property, which represents path to the to DbInitConfig.groovy

 ```groovy
     grails run-app -Dgrails.db.init.config.location=DbInitConfig.groovy